kevinpalm/red_hat_customers/README.md

 If you're only interested in running the local tests, make sure to comment out the the extra lines in the main() function.
-The local tests take about two minutes, whereas the full script to generate a kaggle submission takes about 20 minutes.
+The local tests take about five minutes, whereas the full script to generate a kaggle submission takes about two hours.